fashomelab/corneb/README.md

 ## 🗺️ Overall Architecture

-The entire homelab is designed for resilience, security, and separation of concerns.
-The diagram below provides a high-level overview of the two main environments: the self-hosted on-premise lab (`FashHomeLab`) and the cloud backend (`AzHomeLab`).
+This homelab is a hybrid environment built for resilience and security.
+The core infrastructure is self-hosted on-premise, while Microsoft Azure provides key backend services for state management.
+The diagram below shows how these components work together.

-* **To see the detailed, full-resolution diagram, please click on the image below.**
+*Click the diagram for a full-resolution view.*

 <div align="center">
   <a href="homelab-architectur.png">